ShawnHymel/introduction-to-rtos/README.md

 Examples and solutions are housed in dirctories that correspond to each chapter or video number.
 For example, if you watch "Intro to RTOS Part 3 - Task Scheduling," you should refer to the directory *03-task-scheduling-and-management.* In it, you will find 2 directories, one marked "demo" that gives the finished demo code used during the video (so you may run it and examine it at your own pace) and another marked "solution" that provides one possible solution to the challenge issued at the end of the video.

+If a challenge is issued in a video that starts with some code, it will be listed as a *challenge* Arduino sketch in the naming scheme shown below.

 Directories are in the following structure (where xx is the part or chapter number):

 ```
 xx-<name of chapter>
+|- esp32-freertos-xx-challenge-<name>
 |- esp32-freertos-xx-demo-<name>
 |- esp32-freertos-xx-solution-<name>
 ```